codethor0/human-behaviour-convergence/docs/reports/UI_REDESIGN_VERIFICATION_REPORT.md

   - Tables scroll horizontally
   - No clipped text or overflow

-## Phase 4: Functional Validation ✓
+## Phase 4: Functional Validation verified

 All functionality verified: